Learning Home Catalog Composer

 Next let us consider what happens when a quantum state is measured, focusing on a simple type of measurement known as a standard basis measurement.
 (There are more general notions of measurement that will be discussed later on.)

-Similar to the probabilistic setting, when a system in a quantum state is measured, the observer performing the measurement won't see a quantum state vector, but rather some classical state.
-In this sense, measurements act as the interface between quantum and classical information, through which classical information is extracted from quantum states.
+Similar to the probabilistic setting, when a system in a quantum state is measured, the hypothetical observer performing the measurement won't see a quantum state vector, but rather will see some classical state.
+In this sense, measurements act as an interface between quantum and classical information, through which classical information is extracted from quantum states.

 For example, measuring the plus state